English art: 18th and 19th centuries

-In the 18th century, English painting's distinct style and tradition continued to concentrate frequently on portraiture, but interest in landscapes increased, and a new focus was placed on history painting, which was regarded as the highest of the hierarchy of genres, and is exemplified in the extraordinary work of Sir James Thornhill (1675/1676–1734).
+In the 18th century, English painting's distinct style and tradition continued to concentrate frequently on portraiture, but interest in landscapes increased, especially with the arrival of the English landscape garden.
+Marine art also continued to develop.
+A new focus was placed on history painting, which was regarded as the highest of the hierarchy of genres, and is exemplified in the extraordinary work of Sir James Thornhill (1675/1676–1734).
 History painter Robert Streater (1621–1679) was highly thought of in his time.
+Increased prosperity at the time led to a greatly increased production of both fine art and the decorative arts, the latter often being exported.
+The Georgian, Regency, and Victorian eras are regarded as the pinnacle 'golden age' of English art, characterised by a vibrant flourishing across various artistic expressions.